kubedb/docs/docs/guides/proxysql/overview/overview.md

 - **`username`**, **`password`** - credentials for connecting to the MySQL or ProxySQL instance
 - **`active`** - if active = 0, the user will be tracked in the database, but will be never loaded in the in-memory data structures
-- **`default_hostgroup`** - if no matching rule is found for the queries sent by this user, the traffic is sent to the default hostgroup
+- **`default_hostgroup`** - if no matching rule is found for the queries sent by this user, the traffic is sent to the default host group
 - **`default_schema`** - the schema to which the connection should change by default
 - **`schema_locked`** - not supported yet (TODO: check)
-- **`transaction_persistent`** - if set for this user, transactions started within a hostgroup will remain within that hostgroup regardless of any other rules
+- **`transaction_persistent`** - if set for this user, transactions started within a host group will remain within that host group regardless of any other rules
-- **`fast_forward`** - if set, it bypasses the query processing layer (rewriting, caching) and pass through the query directly as is to the backend server
+- **`fast_forward`** - if set, it bypasses the query processing layer (rewriting, caching) and passes through the query directly as is to the backend server
 - **`frontend`** - if set, this (username, password) pair is used to authenticate to ProxySQL
-- **`backend`** - if set, this (username, password) pair is used to authenticate to the MySQL servers against any hostgroup
+- **`backend`** - if set, this (username, password) pair is used to authenticate to the MySQL servers against any host group
 - **`max_connections`** - defines the maximum number of allowable connections for a user.
-- **`comment`** - user defined text field to describe something
+- **`comment`** - user-defined text field to describe something

 ##### mysql_query_rules